 In doing so, you will balance out your face and draw any unwanted attention you may think you receive away from your dome!

-If you’re unsure how to wear a beard with a shaved head, this post will help guide you to find a style that will suit your style!
+If you’re unsure how to wear a beard with a shaved head, this post will help guide you to find multiple beard styles for bald men!
 If you’re looking to grow a beard, but unsure what beard style will look good with a bald head, don’t worry, the options are plentiful!
 When looking at options for length, style, and thickness, the sky is the limit.
 You are sure to find a look that embodies you and your personality.
 Below you will find ten beard styles for bald men.

-Would you rather be the guy on the left or right?
-The overwhelming majority have picked the right and for good reason.
+Would you rather be the guy with a baby face or the awesome beard?
+The overwhelming majority have picked the beard and for good reason.
 It’s clear the shaven face pales in comparison to a bit of scruff or even a full-on mountain man beard.

 Now to prove how you too can look good bald with a beard.
 Bald guys be proud!
 Embrace the beard.
-There are literally hundreds of possibilities.
-If you’re unsure if you can trim your face accordingly, find a good barbershop that offers beard trims and styling.
+There are literally hundreds of possibilities of beard styles.
+If you’re unsure if you can trim your face accordingly, find a good barbershop that offers beard trims and styling that fits your personality.

 Who better to look up to than Bruce Willis!
 He has proven this Hollywood look for years!
 To pull off this look all you have to do is let your beard grow for a few days and keep your neck tidy along with a shaved head.
 I can’t promise you you’ll look as good as the Die Hard star himself.. but maybe you can come close!
 A definite favorite beard style among bald guys.

 Probably the easiest and most convenient way to grow facial hair is to start with stubble.
 Put down the razor for a week or two depending on how fast you grow facial hair this can vary.
 Once you find the length you like, feel free to invest in a beard trimmer and keep it cleaned up and trimmed to maintain this beard style.

-This style can require decent upkeep, but can be a great option for a unique look!
-Typically you will keep a mustache and beard and keep the sides trimmed.
+This style can require decent upkeep, but can be a great beard style option for a unique look!
+Typically you will keep a mustache and beard and keep the sides trimmed or faded.
 This is a neat and tidy look and can have some variation with the thickness of the beard and mustache being different to make one stand out more than the other.

 The Goatee has several variations, so we will only be covering the classic full goatee that’s connected with a mustache.
 We might include more goatee styles in the future.
 You can’t really go wrong with this look; from businessmen to super hero’s themselves such as Doctor Strange, to Iron man aka the Tony Stark beard!
 We even have Walter White pulling off this great beard style!
 Since there are several goatee styles and variations this is a great choice to rock with a shaved head since you can switch it up every once in a while!
 We even have the perfect article on how to shave a goatee under the chin for those of you looking to mirror this look!

 Next, we have a shaved head with a full beard.
 Bald guys tend to pull this look off with ease!
 Depending on how fast you grow facial hair will dictate how fast you can grow a full beard.
 Put down the razor for a month or two and just let it grow!
 This doesn’t mean you shouldn’t keep things trimmed!
 This will work especially well if you want a long beard.

 Make sure you check and trim your neckline.
-This is very important and separates the well-groomed beards from the hobo beards.
+This is very important and separates the well-groomed beards from the I may be homeless-looking beards.

 This style isn’t something one can choose.
 If your beard is naturally wavy or has curls this will be more your style.
 Don’t waste your time trying to straighten it or using a product that can damage and even make your hair brittle.
 Embrace the wave!